 What’s it worth to have your site work better for one in four visitors?
 (Which could be two in four by next year.)
 Your hospital’s website likely brings in millions of dollars in direct online payments, cost savings, and patient revenues every year.
 Today, most of that value isn’t available to the fastest growing segment of your online audience.

 Maybe the real question isn’t if the value of responsive design outweighs the costs today, but how long before it gets there?
-Join us on November 8, 2012 for our webinar Connecting with the Growing Mobile Audience to learn more about responsive design and if it’s right for your organization.
+Watch our webinar Connecting with the Growing Mobile Audience to learn more about responsive design and if it’s right for your organization.